hassaan4584/Swiftjective-C/_posts/2020-01-08-Xcode-Preview-Snips.md

 {% include lazyLoadImage.html image="../assets/images/ld1.png" %}

 Luckily, this one is trivial to get right if your app is mostly architected with SwiftUI.
 But, most aren't.
-So it is in 2020, some of us forgot to constraint labels to their leading and trailing edges instead of their right or left sides.
+So it is in 2020, some of us forgot to constrain labels to their leading and trailing edges instead of their right or left sides.

 Being able to inject environment variables can claim back a mountain of previously lost productivity.
 This truly is a feedback loop that heretofore took one to many build and runs.
 So, in the name of Xcode, why not inject whatever outlandish requirement that might come your way.